Minequest/MineQuest-API/README.md

 <h3>Forking/Pulling</h3>
 * Please follow the general Java coding standards.
-* If you want to use this API, you should read the *Javadocs*.
+* If you want to use this API, you should read the [Javadoc](http://build.lincomlinux.org/jenkins/job/MineQuest-API/javadoc).

 Feel free to fork and submit pull requests to this repository.
 Please remember that by submitting your code you hereby release it under the project's license.